GabrielSlima/blog/articles/clean-code-error-handling.md

     </p>
     <h3>Prefer exceptions over error codes</h3>
     <p>
-        I already said <a href="https://gabrielslima.github.io/blog/post.html?id=7" target="blank">here</a> that our functions should be small and do only one thing.
-If the functions is hadling an error and also have expressions within the try statement that is not a function calls, it's doing more than one thing acuatlly...
+        I already said <a href="/post.html?id=7" target="blank">here</a> that our functions should be small and do only one thing.
+If the functions is handling errors and also have expressions within the try statement that is not function calls, it's doing more than one thing actually...
     </p>
     <p>
-        Error codes forces the caller to deals with the returned code immediatly and leads to nested structures, which is not good...
+        Error codes forces the caller to deals with the returned code immediately and leads to nested structures, which is not good...
         <br>
         Also, when dealing with error codes instead of try-catch-finally statements, these two corcerns are mixed, making it harder to know what is error handling and what is logic.